Skip to content

 Case 3: Working without CPT Approval or Renewal

 Working without an approved CPT authorization can lead to serious consequences.
-If students engage in employment without obtaining CPT approval from their school, this is considered unauthorized employment and can result in the immediate revocation of their F1 status, followed by deportation.
+If students engage in employment without obtaining CPT approval from their school, this is considered unauthorized employment and can result in the immediate revocation of their F-1 status, followed by deportation.
 Furthermore, it's important for students to renew their CPT authorization at the beginning of each semester or academic year based on the specific CPT policies of their institution.

 Case 4: Not Following Basic Principles for School and Program Selection